Biju71/my-portfolio-site/README.md

 - **Microsoft Access** – Backend database demo (desktop only)

 ---
-## 📂 Project Structure
+## 📂 Projects Included
-- my-portfolio-site/
-  - index.html          # Main webpage
-  - style.css           # Styling
-  - script.js           # JavaScript features
-  - form.png            # Access form screenshot
-  - report.png          # Access report screenshot
+- **Portfolio Website** – A responsive webpage with sections for About Me, Projects, and Contact
-  - vba.png             # Access VBA screenshot
+- **MS Access Inventory System** – Desktop database with forms, reports, and VBA automation
+  ➤ Screenshots available in the “Projects” section
 ---

 ## 📸 Access Database Project